Big Chill With China Takes Its Toll On Flow Of Money, People And Ideas

 "Not welcome"

 Chinese tourism to the U.S. dipped last year, the first time since 2003.
-The U.S. Travel Association said the strong dollar makes travel more expensive but that the trade dispute with China could also be a factor.
+The U.S. Travel Association said that the strong dollar makes travel more expensive but that the trade dispute with China could also be a factor.

 Additional screening measures begun last year on Chinese graduate students studying science and technology fields with potential dual-use applications have stretched out visa wait times.
 Many applicants are looking to Canada and the United Kingdom for higher education, bypassing the U.S. completely.
 Last year, the University of Illinois at Urbana-Champaign even insured itself against an anticipated drop in Chinese enrollment and thus tuition revenue for the upcoming school year.